 Accreditations and Partnerships

 Sobey School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+The AACSB Accreditation Standards challenge post-secondary educators to pursue excellence and continuous improvement throughout their business programs.
+AACSB Accreditation is known, worldwide, as the longest standing, most recognized form of specialized/professional accreditation an institution and its business programs can earn.
 AACSB-accredited schools have the highest quality faculty, relevant and challenging curriculum, and provide educational and career opportunities that are not found at other business schools.

 In 2013, our application for membership in the European Foundation for Management Development was accepted and we were granted Full Membership status, joining a very small group of North American peers.

 EFMD is the largest international network association in the field of management development.
 The EFMD network is extremely diverse and includes almost 800 institutional members, reaching over 25,000 management development professionals from academia, business, public service and consultancy across 81 countries worldwide.

 Membership of EFMD represents an ideal opportunity for schools and companies with an international strategy, who are looking to connect and engage with other leading schools and companies around the world.
 Successful application to the EFMD is the first step on the road to the prestigious EQUIS accreditation.